 TransUnion Completes Acquisition of Verisk Financial Services

-A comprehensive overview of the cards, payments and consumer banking market in Romania.
+A comprehensive overview of Romania's cards, payments and consumer banking market.

 Economic growth in the country is among the highest in the EU, driven mainly by strong industrial exports and growing domestic demand.